achtaitaipai/odyc-site/src/content/tutorial/en/01-create-a-game.md

 ---
-title: Getting Started with OdyCJS
+title: Getting Started with OdyC
 base: |
-  // Welcome to OdyCJS!
-Delete this line and start by creating your first game with OdyCJS.
+  // Welcome to OdyC!
+Delete this line and start by creating your first game with OdyC.
 solution: |
   createGame();
 ---

-Welcome to the OdyCJS tutorial!
+Welcome to the OdyC tutorial!
 This guide is designed to teach you how to use OdyC, a JavaScript library for creating narrative games.
-Whether you're a programming beginner or an experienced developer, OdyCJS offers the necessary tools to turn your ideas into interactive games.
+Whether you're a programming beginner or an experienced developer, OdyC offers the necessary tools to turn your ideas into interactive games.

 The tutorial is divided into sections, each focusing on a key feature.
 You'll learn step by step how to build a game, from setting up your project to adding complexity to your creation.